 - Support our security researchers in working with the maintainer to validate and remediate legitimate vulnerabilities

 When the security researcher submits their vulnerability report, we will acknowledge receipt of this disclosure by sending them an e-mail.
 The e-mail will be sent to the address linked to their registered account.
 This report is private by default, and only the reporter and contacted maintainers can view the advisory.

 Once a disclosure is submitted, the maintainer of the vulnerable codebase will be invited to validate or invalidate the vulnerability with the security researcher.
 If validated, the disclosing researcher will be rewarded a bounty and a CVE will be assigned to the advisory.

 By default, maintainers are encouraged to patch the vulnerability themselves, and notify us of the relevant patch commit SHA.
 A bounty will then be rewarded to the maintainer that has patched the vulnerability.
-If needed, other researchers are welcome to submit patches through our platform.
+If needed, the reporting researcher is welcome to submit a patch through our platform as well.

-To submit a fix, a researcher will provide us with a repository and branch name, indiciating where the patch exists.
+To submit a fix, the researcher or maintainer will provide us with a repository and branch name, indiciating where the patch exists.
 This will immediately notify the maintainer, where they can review the submitted fix and ultimately, decide if it patches the vulnerability.
 Once the maintainer confirms the upstream commit SHA for the patch, the related fixer will be rewarded a bounty.